Galactica 1980

-Galactica 1980 is an American science fiction television series and a spin-off from the original Battlestar Galactica television series.
+Galactica 1980 is an American science fiction television series, which served as a continuation of the original Battlestar Galactica television series (1978–79).
 It was first broadcast on ABC in the United States from January 27 to May 4, 1980, lasting for 10 episodes.
+Set 30 years after the original series, it follows the crew of the Galactica on a contemporary Earth as they try to protect the relatively-primitive planet from their enemies, the Cylons.